 TD Investment Savings

 Last updated Nov 6, 2018.
 For the most up to date rates, contact our support team.

 For clarification, your interest rate isn't tiered.
 If you have an account with $100,005, your first $100,000 will have the highest rate from the above list and the $5 will be on the second highest rate.
 Your exact interest will be weighted against your total account value and shown in your Wealthsimple account.

 Why does my interest keep changing?

-Second, the institution holding your ISA changes the interest rate they offer.
+The institution holding your investment savings accounts (ISA) changes the interest rate they offer.
 This happens quite infrequently, but it can go up or down.

 Will my interest go down?